 Dental implants need a lot of maintenance.

-Contrary to popular belief, dental implants need the exact same amount of work as real teeth.
+Contrary to popular belief, dental implants need the exact same amount of work like real teeth.
 Feel free to eat your favorite foods and chew your favorite gum—just be sure to brush and floss like you normally would.
 Outside of normal dental care, dental implants need no specialized maintenance like dentures or bridges.

-Choose Clopper’s Mill for Dental Implants
+Clopper’s Mill Dental Implants

 With extensive experience in dental implants and oral surgeries, Clopper’s Mill Dental Care is your best choice for dental implant procedures.
 From the first consultation to post-surgery follow-ups, Clopper’s Mill will make the dental implant process as simple and painless as possible, leaving you with a strong and a beautiful smile.
 Plus, our state-of-the-art dental facility in the heart of Germantown makes any and all dental procedures easy and accessible.
 If you’re thinking about dental implants, don’t wait—contact our office today!